 Strategic leadership responsibility for Sustainability is held by the Vice Chancellor (VC) and operational responsibility is held by the Chief Operating Officer.

 The University Sustainability Manager (SM) reports progress and seeks input on the Sustainability Programme at Campus Operations Group Meetings and submits papers to the University Leadership Team for review and approval.
-The annual report is submitted for review and approval to the University Audit and Risk Committee and is reported to the Board of Governors.
+The annual report is submitted for review and approval to the University Employment and Finance Committee and is reported to the Board of Governors.

-A Sustainability Strategy Group (SSG) was established in 2021, chaired by the Chief Operating Officer.
-The SSG will propose and progress the development of a new University sustainability strategy.
+A Sustainability Strategy Group (SSG) was established in 2021, and is now chaired by the Chief Operating Officer.
+The SSG will propose and progress the development of the University sustainability strategy.